Advisory Committee on Arlington National Cemetery

 *Mr. Chet Edwards — Representative from Central Texas in the U.S. House of Representatives from 1991 to 2010.
 While in Congress, he was a champion for issues impacting service members, veterans and their families.
-His dedication to improve services and the welfare of our nation’s veterans is notable by his 2009 legislation which provides full college scholarships for all military children who have lost a parent in service to our nation since September 11, 2001.
+His dedication to improving services and the welfare of our nation’s veterans is notable by his 2009 legislation, which provides full college scholarships for all military children who have lost a parent in service to our nation since September 11, 2001.

 Capt.
 Thomas Kelley — U.S. Navy, retired.
 Kelley is a Medal of Honor recipient for gallantry in Vietnam in June 1969.
-Upon retirement from 30 years of active service, he worked as a Department of Defense civilian employee and then was appointed Commissioner of the Massachusetts Department of Veterans’ Services.
+Upon retirement from 30 years of active service, he worked as a Department of Defense civilian employee and was then appointed as Commissioner of the Massachusetts Department of Veterans’ Services.
 He was selected by the governor to serve as the Secretary of the Massachusetts Department of Veterans’ Services and retired from public service in January 2011.